 Amicus curiae is the National Association of Manufacturers ("NAM").
 The NAM is the largest manufacturing association in the United States, representing small and large manufacturers in every industrial sector and in all 50 states.
-Manufacturing employs more than 12.9 million men and women, contributes \$2.77 trillion to the U.S. economy annually, has the largest economic impact of any major sector, and accounts for nearly two-thirds of all private-sector research and development in the nation.
+Manufacturing employs more than 12.9 million men and women, contributes \$2.77 trillion to the U.S. economy annually, has the largest economic impact of any major sector, and accounts for more than half of all privatesector research and development in the nation.
 The NAM is the voice of the manufacturing community and the leading advocate for a policy agenda that helps manufacturers compete in the global economy and create jobs across the United States.2